xdividr/dreamcloud-docs/styleguide.rst

 ------

 RST allows for several different ways of creating tables.
-The easiest way is described in the following example, although it is not extremely flexible.
+The easiest way is described in the following example, although it is not extremely flexible:

 .. code::